operator-playground-io/WordPress-Helm-Chart-tile/tutorials/verify-wordpress-chart-installation.md

 wordpress-mariadb-0          1/1     Running   0          100s
 ```

-Once the wordpress POD is up and running , your wordpress is ready to use
+If the WordPress Pod is up and running, it means that WordPress is ready to use.

-### Check all the Kubernetes resources status
+### Check the status of all the Kubernetes resources

-You can run the following command to know status of all the deployed resources inside the namespace wordpress
+- Run the following command to know status of all the deployed resources inside the namespace “wordpress”

 ```execute
 kubectl get all --namespace wordpress
 ```

-All the deployment and service status should be Running.
+The output should display the deployment and service status as Running.

 ```
 NAME                             READY   STATUS    RESTARTS   AGE